christiannkoch/Proactive-Caching-ACDC/README.md

 ### ACDC Configuration

 ACDC is triggered by naming the configuration ACDC).
-ACDC has many different subsettings.
+ACDC has many different sub settings.
 We can configure the ACDC cache by specifying the parameter list with the:

--   Segment Size adaption Strategy
+-   Segment Size Adaption Strategy (SSAS)
 	- relaitveLargestGhostList
 	- relativeSmallesGhostList
 	- largestGhostList